SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ### installation

+A live OS is a bootable OS on some kind of removable device.
+A live OS typically also allows installation of the OS and may be the main means of installing an OS A live USB is a live OS on an USB stick.
-A live USB is a USB stick which contains an OS that can be booted grom.
+A live CD is a live OS on a CD.
-Many live USBs allow installation from them as well.
 Unetbootin is a cross-platform untility for creating bootable USBs

 ### virtualization